JosephKav/Release-Notifier/README.md

   slack:
     message: '<${monitor_url}|${monitor_id}> - ${version} released'  # Optional.
 Formatting of the message to send.
     username: 'Release Notifier'                                     # Optional.
 The user to message as.
     icon_emoji: ':github:'                                           # Optional.
+The emoji icon for that user.
-The icon of that user.
+    icon_url: ''                                                     # Optional.
+The URL of an icon for that user.
     maxtries: 3                                                        # Number of times to resend until a 2XX status code is received.
 ```
 message - Each element of the monitor array can trigger a Slack message.
 This is the message that is sent when a change in version is noticed.